 - 1/2 tsp. salt

-- Drain chiles, reserving a cup of the soaking liquid.
-Put chiles in a blender or food processor.
-Add garlic, parsley, mint, olive oil, lemon juice, and salt.
-Whirl until a smooth paste/sauce forms.
+- Drain the chiles, reserving a cup of the soaking liquid.
+Put the soaked chiles in a blender or food processor.
+Add the garlic, parsley, mint, olive oil, lemon juice, and salt.
+Whirl until a smooth paste forms.
 Add a few tablespoons of the soaking liquid to thin the mixture, if you like.

-- Taste and add more oil, lemon juice, or salt, if you like.
-Transfer Homemade Harissa to a jar with a tight-fitting lid or other sealable container and store for up to two weeks.
+- Taste and add more oil, lemon juice, or salt to taste.
+Transfer the harissa to a jar with a tight-fitting lid or other sealable container and store for up to two weeks.
 Cover the surface of the harissa with a solid layer of olive oil and a sealable lid for longer storage.
-Homemade Harissa also freezes nicely.
+Harissa also freezes nicely.